 However, because all of your camping equipment can fit inside the trailer, that leaves a lot of spare room in your tow vehicle.
 You can utilize a rooftop cargo box or storage bag to add extra space on top of your car.

-Built for shorter trips: These trailers were not meant to be long-term living solutions.
-You’re better off looking at a campervan conversion or RV if you plan to spend a significant amount of time camping.
+Built for shorter trips: These trailers were not meant to be full time living solutions.
+You’re better off looking at a camper van build or RV if you plan to spend a significant amount of time camping.
 They lack some major amenities like a toilet or shower that you would typically find in a larger camper.

 Privacy: Teardrop campers are more similar to a tent camping experience than an RV living situation.
 You’ll find that these campers aren’t insulated well so sounds and lights will carry through them easily.